ydarbleoj/wdi_sf_6_lab_2/README.md

 * Add more pages and actions so there's more depth
 * Allow undoing an action
 * Display the path through the story when you reach an end page

+### Super bonus

+* Output the precise position in the story to a text file and restore state from that file when re-loading the game